lamtharnhantrakul/Google-AI-Residency-App/index.md

 </left>

 ### Klustr - visualization of large audio datasets
 High dimensional data such as audio is often organized using simple high level descriptors like `vocal_shout_1.wav` or `funky_bass_1.wav`.
 However, these labels do not capture nuances between sounds?
 How similar are `vocal_shout_1.wav` and `vocal_shout_5.wav`?
-We develop a pipeline that selects the best features (like MFCC's, STFT and WaveNet) and dimensionality reduction techniques (PCA, TSNE, UMAP) to create a 2D map of similar sounds.
+We develop a pipeline that selects the best features (like MFCC's, STFT and WaveNet) and dimensionality reduction techniques (PCA, TSNE, UMAP) to create a 2D map of similar sounds in the space of timbre.
 We intend for this tool to be used by content creators in entertainment, audio production and music production to navigate large sample banks.

 [GitHub](https://github.com/lamtharnhantrakul/klustr) repository with full documentation and code